Hiring Employees in Sweden: A Comprehensive Guide

 2. Key Considerations for Employing in Sweden

-Currency: Swedish Krona (SEK, kr)
+Currency: Swedish Krona (SEK, KR)

 Language: Swedish